qiyangduan/standard-models-1/telco/churn_prediction.md

 There are some papers about how to predict churners in R. The solutions using R looks more like academic papers since R users are mostly Statisticians.
 So I would cite them in the academic way:
 * Kaur, Manpreet, and Dr Prerna Mahajan. "[Churn Prediction in Telecom Industry Using R.](https://www.erpublication.org/admin/vol_issue1/upload%20Image/IJETR032129.pdf)" International Journal of Engineering and Technical Research (IJETR) ISSN: 2321-0869.

+### Microsoft
+Microsoft is not a big player in data mining domain.
+However, Afaq Alam Khan published

+One thing worth mentioning is that Microsoft acquired Revolution.

 ## Different Solutions
 ### Simple Prediction over BSS Customer Profiles